 The Certified Wine Educator (CWE) Exam is a unique certification that not only tests a candidate’s wine knowledge, but also validates his or her tasting acumen and teaching ability.

 This certification is widely recognized and highly regarded by the international wine industry.

 This intense undertaking comprises a theory exam, two blind tasting exams and a presentation skills demonstration, along with requiring candidates to provide evidence of Responsible Beverage Alcohol Service certification.
 Detailed information on each component of the CWE Exam is included below.

 All candidates pursuing the CWE certification must already possess the Certified Specialist of Wine (CSW) certification.
 There are no exceptions to this rule regardless of a candidate’s background or credentials.
-All segments of the CWE, including the presentation skills demonstration, must be passed within a three year time frame.

 Candidates who successfully pass all components of the CWE Exam are entitled to use the CWE post-nominal as part of their professional signature.
 They will also receive a certificate (suitable for framing) and a CWE lapel pin.